mindsgn/take-home-test/README.md

 - [x] On mobile only the first 4 should show
 - [x] mobile responsiveness
 - [ ] Show More Button should trigger a smooth dropdown revealing the other 6 products.
+- [ ] The scrollbar thumb should increase to 6px height when hovering / touching it.

 ## Getting Started